 The Christian humanist Erasmus of Rotterdam was a writer whose works became widely influential during the early sixteenth century, only to be later targeted by the Inquisition.
 Critic Carroll B. Johnson explains, “Erasmus believed that the essence of Christianity is contained in the sacred texts, the Bible and the writings of the fathers, and not in the accumulation of traditional teachings and practices.”
 Erasmus insisted on the importance of inner devotion, rather than public rituals or displays of faith.
 In Spain, his ideas attracted many New Christians and intellectuals who modeled their spirituality after his teachings and sought to draw the Catholic Church closer in line with his views.
 By the middle of the sixteenth century, when Cervantes was born, the Inquisition had censored Erasmus’ work, finding it dangerously critical of the Church and close to Protestant heresy.
 However, Erasmus’ work remained influential and continued to circulate in secret.
 Johnson cites evidence that Cervantes was deeply familiar with Erasmus’ thought.

-The documents below offer some context for and insight into Cervantes’ representations of both Catholicism and censorship in Don Quixote.
+These documents offer some context for and insight into Cervantes’ representations of both Catholicism and censorship in Don Quixote.
 The first is a passage on the Sileni of Alcibaides from one of Erasmus’ most popular works, the Adages.
 Erasmus discusses a scene in Plato’s Symposium in which Alcibiades defends the philosopher Socrates by comparing him to a popular wooden nesting doll.
 The outer doll represented Silenus, a clownish flute player and companion to Dionysus, the god of wine.
 The inner doll was a beautiful carving of a god.
 Alcibiades suggests that Socrates resembles these dolls: ugly and unimpressive on the surface, but great and wise within.
 Erasmus first explores this idea through figures from ancient Greece, then asks “And what of Christ?
 Was not he, too, a marvelous Silenus?”
 When he turns to Christ, the censor’s pen gets busy, carefully crossing out each line for nearly two pages.
 The censor then cut out the remaining six pages of the entry.
 The section stands in sharp contrast to the rest of the book, which the censor left almost completely untouched.

 The second and third documents are excerpts from indexes of forbidden books.
 The 1571 Index was printed in Antwerp by order of Philip II of Spain and the Netherlands (ruled by Spain at the time).
 It includes a special section devoted to the works of Erasmus and probably provided the guidelines for the censor’s work on this copy of Erasmus’s Adages.
 The 1583 Index, published in Madrid, includes a rule prohibiting anyone who does not have the Inquisition’s approval from removing, tearing, crossing out, or burning books that contain errors.